-

 Minor Assignments

-Subject area PLTs will determine and communicate which assignments are considered “Major” versus “Minor”.
+Subject area PLTs will determine and communicate which specific assignments are included in each category.
 PLTs will align their assignment types for consistency.

 MISSED ASSIGNMENTS/LATE WORK

-• If a summative (major) assessment is due on the final day of the unit, the above plan applies, up to 4 days.
-Summative assessments will not be accepted beyond 4 days late.
+If a Major summative assessment is due on the final day of the unit, the above plan applies, up to 3 days.
+Summative assessments will not be accepted beyond 3 days late.

-• Students receive a minimum of 70% of the credit earned for late work.
+Students receive a maximum of 70% of the credit earned for late work.
 All work needs to be completed as specified by the teacher.

 GRADE RECOVERY

-• Students will have the opportunity to remediate and reassess for any major assessment.
-For students who complete the reassessment, the grade will be replaced with the higher of the score.
+Students will have the opportunity to remediate and reassess for any major assessment.
+For students who complete the remediation and reassessment, the grade will be replaced with the higher of the two scores.

-• The course recovery policy will be recorded in the course syllabus and discussed with students.
+The recovery policy will be recorded in the course syllabus and discussed with students.

 PREVENTION-INTERVENTION